OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 ### Exploratory Data Analysis (EDA)

-EDA involved exploring the order data to answer these key questions:
+In an attempt to extract meaningful insights, EDA involved exploring the order data to answer these key questions:

 - In which year did the retailer experience the highest figures in profit?
 - Which month of the most profitable year did the retail obtain the maximum profit?